 Having your elearning available in different languages allows your content to reach a wider global audience.
-Using Elucidat’s translation feature, you can create separate standalone translated versions of your content, or you can use our Variations Manager to create a single Parent course with multiple linked language Variations.
+Using Elucidat’s translation features, you can create separate standalone translated versions of your content, or you can use our Variations Manager to create a single Parent course with multiple linked language Variations and release your content as a Multi-Language Course.

 How does it work?

-Translating in Elucidat starts with extracting the text from your finished Project into a CSV or XLIFF translation file.
+Translating in Elucidat can be done using a couple of methods.
+The first involves extracting the text from your finished Project into a CSV or XLIFF translation file.
 Then you can pass that file to your in-house translation team or an external vendor.
 Once translated, it can then be uploaded back into Elucidat to replace the Project’s original text with the translated version.

 To find out more about how Parent and Variation courses work, see Feature Focus: Parent courses and Variations.